gruntjs-updater/grunt-ts-knockout-generation/README.md

 Type: `String`
 Default value: `''`

-A string value that is used to do indicate the directory that files will be generated.
+A string value that is used to indicate the directory that files will be generated.

 ### Usage Examples